If you’re familiar with the cybersecurity world, you’ve probably heard of the CIA triad.

 - Data inputs and data transmission must be verified to detect errors.

-Microshard technology also performs multiple data integrity checks to help ensure that critical data at rest stays secure and available.
-In the event of unauthorized data modification, ShardSecure immediately alerts your organization and restores data to its last unaltered state.
+You can also strengthen your data integrity with ShardSecure.
+Our technology performs multiple data integrity checks to help ensure that critical data at rest stays secure and available.
+In the event of any unauthorized changes to data, we immediately alert your organization and restore the data transparently and in real-time.

 The third principle of the CIA triad, data availability, refers to the reliability, accessibility, and timeliness of data.
-If you’re an authorized user, data availability ensures that you’ll be able to access what you need, at a normal level of performance, whenever you want it.
+Data availability ensures that you’ll be able to access what you need, at a normal level of performance, whenever you want it.

 - Storage failures.
 If a physical storage device fails, data will no longer be accessible.
-This may be of concern to organizations who use cold storage.
+This is of particular concern to organizations who use on-prem storage.

-- Host server and network crashes.
+- Server and network crashes.
 When a server or network fails, any data accessed through it will become temporarily unavailable.

 - Data compatibility.
 Data may not be accessible if the environments where it’s being stored and accessed are not compatible with each other.

 - Ransomware.
-Attacks by malicious actors can drastically interfere with data availability for organizations.
+Attacks by malicious actors can drastically interfere with data availability, encrypting valuable files and making them inaccessible to authorized users.

 How can data availability be improved?